-In 2016, Gatsby provided significant support for five meetings (2017 - 2021) in the series.
+In 2016, Gatsby provided significant support for six meetings (2017 - 2022) in the series.
 The funding will allow the Cosyne leadership to develop and stabilise several new initiatives that are considered as crucial to the future success of the conference.
 More specifically, the funds will be used for three major initiatives:

 - Travel grants for underrepresented undergraduate students (minorities and female): Travel bursaries, combined with a faculty mentoring programme, will encourage promising undergraduates from underrepresented groups to consider a career in the field by exposing them to one of the best conferences in system and computational neuroscience.